charliecalvert/CloudNotes/Assignments/Prog219Final2016.md

 ## Overview

+The Prog 219 Final for 2016 is broken out into their tiers, three sets of priorities.
+I'll list the basic priorities first, intermediate level priorities second, and advanced priorities third.
+The more experience you have as a developer, the deeper into this list you should go.
+Those with little experience may complete only features from the basic tier and perhaps one or two items from the intermediate level.
+Those with lots of experience should get deeper into the list of advanced priorities.

+**NOTE**: _To some degree, you are being graded based on your relationship with others in the class who have a similar level of experience.
+Exactly what grade people with little experience will get depends in part on how other students with little experience did.
+Likewise, experienced students will be graded in relationship to other experienced students._

-The Prog 219 Final for 2016 should contain, at minimum, the following elements:
+Everyone's program should contain, at minimum, the following elements:

 1. Home and About pages
 - Renewables by Index and Renewables by Year pages